 This article describes how you can add Facebook Messenger channels.
 Facebook Messenger is a popular American messaging app that enables you to send private messages through Facebook.

-Because Facebook Messenger is used for private messaging with your customers, its implementation is a separate, different process than that used to add Facebook, which can be used for public messaging with your customers.
+Facebook Messenger is used for private messaging with your customers, and Facebook is used for public messaging with your customers.
 To set up Facebook, see Setting up your public Facebook channel.

 This article includes these sections:

 You must be an admin to add Facebook Messenger.

 The following video gives you an overview of how to add a Facebook Messenger channel:

 To add a Facebook Messenger channel

 - In Admin CenterAdmin Center, click Channels in the sidebar, then select Messaging and social > Messaging.